graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 });
 ```

-And this is also very easy, but what if we want provide `filter` argument which adds ability to filter by creation date, and min number of votes:
+What if we want to provide a `filter` argument, which adds the ability to filter by creation date, and min number of votes?
+That would be achieved by the following code:

 ```js
 AuthorTC.addFields({